Back to Articles

 Feudal and Medieval Taxes

 During the Middle Ages in Europe, taxes were primarily levied on land, property, and trade.
 Nobles and kings collected taxes from peasants and merchants, often using tax revenues to fund wars and maintain their courts.
 In return, rulers were expected to provide protection and governance, although this relationship was often fraught with tension.
-Excessive taxation or unfair practices could lead to uprisings, such as the Peasants' Revolt in England in 1381, which was partly triggered by a new poll tax.
+Excessive taxation or unfair practices could lead to uprisings, such as the Peasants' Revolt in England in 1381, which was directly triggered by the imposition of a third poll tax in 1380.
+This poll tax, levied at a flat rate of 12 pence on each person over age 15 (with no allowance for married couples), was three times higher than the two previous poll taxes.
+The revolt, which took the government of young King Richard II by surprise when it began in May 1381, was also fueled by broader grievances including the Statute of Labourers (1351) that attempted to fix maximum wages following the labor shortage caused by the Black Death, and unscrupulous landlords trying to turn free laborers back into serfs.

 The Rise of Income Tax